-Alyssa is a wicket-keeper/batter and has enjoyed an astonishing amount of success in her career thus far.
-She has been an integral part of victorious campaigns such as the ICC Women's World T20 ( x 3), ICC Women's World Cup, Women's Ashes (x 2), WBBL titles (x2) and multiple WNCL titles with the NSW Breakers..
+Alyssa is a wicket-keeper/batter and has enjoyed an astonishing amount of success in her career.
+She has been an integral part of victorious campaigns such as the ICC Women's World T20 (x 4), ICC Women's ODI World Cup (x 2), Women's Ashes (x 3), WBBL titles (x2) and multiple WNCL titles with the NSW Breakers.

-On the domestic front, Alyssa plays for the NSW Breakers and Sydney Sixers WBBL teams.
+On the domestic front, Alyssa is captain of the NSW Breakers and plays for Sydney Sixers in the WBBL.
 She captained the Sixers in the finals of the 2016/17 WBBL, leading the Sixers to the title, a feat they repeated in 2017/18.

-On the international stage, Alyssa has now played over 150 international matches and is now recognised as one of the stars of women's cricket on the world stage.
+On the international stage, Alyssa has now played over 250 matches and is one of the stars of women's cricket on the world stage.

 She played an integral role in the 2017 Ashes Series v England, scoring consecutive half centuries after being moved to the top of the batting order.
 She then became the first Australian wicket keeper to score a century for Australia v India in the ODI in March, 2018, belting 133 off only 118 balls.

-But it was her feats in the 2018 ICC T20 World Cup that saw her lead the run scoring and win Player of the Tournament, along with another World Cup title for Australia.
+In the 2018 ICC T20 World Cup she led the run scoring and won Player of the Tournament, along with another World Cup title for Australia.
 In December, she was named ICC T-20 Player of the Year to cap off a remarkable 2018.

 Awards / Achievements

 First Female selected to play among boys in the elite private schools cricket competition in NSW aged 16.